 All existing public streets and all streets proposed to be dedicated to the public shall be improved in accordance with city standards for public streets.
+All roads must be in compliance with the city traffic management code.

 10-9B-12-2: ROAD GRADE